The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 The answer lies in understanding that most people can’t realistically opt out of technological systems that have become integral to work, family communication, and essential services.
 The choice isn’t between technology and no technology—it’s between technology that serves human goals and technology that creates new burdens.

-Calm technology offers a middle path between total disconnection and overwhelming connectivity.
+Calm tech offers a middle path between total disconnection and overwhelming connectivity.
 It allows people to benefit from computational capabilities while maintaining agency over their attention and mental resources.
 This becomes especially important as AI systems become more capable of autonomous operation.

 Designing for the Periphery